 IMPORTANT: Students with an F-1 visa may work on-campus, but they are not permitted to have off-campus jobs or paid internships.
-They are allowed to have unpaid internships.

 An undergraduate research experience has wonderful advantages.
 You can delve more deeply into a specific area of interest, and you can learn first-hand about research to determine if you would like to pursue advanced study in a subject area.
 Many graduate and professional schools highly value undergraduate research experience in their admission processes.
 Participating in a research project also presents the opportunity to perhaps be a co-author of a published paper, to present your findings at a conference, and to obtain personalized letters of recommendation from the faculty with whom you have worked.

 Many international students who come to Davis are interested in finding an internship or research assistant position.
-There are three primary types of internships.

 To find an on-campus job, most students use the Aggie Job Link.
 The Aggie Job Link is maintained by the Internship and Career Center (ICC).
 Located on the 2nd and 3rd floors of South Hall, the ICC provides undergraduate and graduate students with resources and advice on how to get an on-campus internship or job.
 The ICC offers drop-in advising, group advising and online resources—all designed to help students find, apply for and receive credit for internships.

 If a department wants to hire a student in their office or lab, they will usually inform the ICC and post the position on the Aggie Job Link.
 Keep in mind that the Aggie Job Link is only available to students who are currently enrolled in a UC Davis class.